DCgov/dcgov.github.io/_pages/policy.md

 ## Open Government and Open Data Directive

-The [Open Government and Open Data Directive](http://dc.gov/node/871012) provides a comprehensive plan for the District government to enhance transparency, accountability, and collaboration with District residents and the public.
+The existing [Open Government and Open Data Directive](http://dc.gov/node/871012) provides a comprehensive plan for the District government to enhance transparency, accountability, and collaboration with District residents and the public.